refinedev/refine/documentation/docs/api-reference/mantine/components/fields/file.md

 ## Usage

-Let's see how we can use `<FileField>` with the example in the edit page.
+Let's see how we can use `<FileField>` with the example in the list page.

 ```tsx live url=http://localhost:3000 previewHeight=420px hideCode
 setInitialRoutes(["/posts"]);